 DuPrau’s complaint claims both the instructor and the lodge were negligent in:

-Performing a demonstration move on Jeremiah DuPrau when it was unsafe to
+- Performing a demonstration move on Jeremiah DuPrau when it was unsafe to do so;

 to safely conduct such demonstrations;